cmkobel/CompareM2/README.md

 Go into that directory in the terminal, and run the command `assemblycomparator2`.
 Assemblycomparator2 will then create a sub-directory, named results_ac2/, containing a plethora of analyses.

   - Execute a 'dry run'.
-That is, show the jobs which will run, without triggering the computation:
+That is, to show which jobs will run, without submitting any.
     `assemblycomparator2 -n`

   - Simply, run assemblycomparator on the genomes in the current directory: